mgabor3141/szotar/README.md

 # szotar
-A simple yet fast dictionary app for mobile browsers
+A simple yet fast dictionary app for mobile browsers.
+Works offline when added to home screen.

 ### Available here: